-What is HIV (Human Immunodeficiency Virus) and AIDS?
-Find out how HIV is transmitted and how it’s linked to AIDS.
+What is HIV (Human Immunodeficiency Virus)?
+Learn how HIV is transmitted and how it’s linked to AIDS.

 HIV stands for Human Immunodeficiency Virus

 HIV is a virus.
-Viruses like HIV cannot reproduce on their own, they need to infect cells of living organisms in order to replicate (make new copies of themselves).
-The human immune system usually fights viruses fairly quickly, but HIV attacks the immune system that normally fights the virus itself.
+Viruses like HIV cannot reproduce on their own.
+Viruses need to infect the cells of living organisms to replicate, or make new copies of themselves).
+Your immune system usually fights viruses fairly quickly, but HIV attacks the immune system that normally fights the virus itself.

 Transmission of HIV

 HIV is found in the blood, sexual fluids and in the breast milk of an infected individual.
 HIV transmission occurs when a sufficient quantity of these fluids enter into someone else’s bloodstream.
 A person can become infected with HIV by:

 - Being in contact with an infected person’s blood.
 If sufficient blood from an individual who is infected with the HIV virus enters someone else’s body, then HIV can be transmitted to the individual.

 - Use of infected blood products, e.g. blood transfusion.

 - Use of contaminated needles, e.g. drug users.

 - From mother to child: HIV can be transmitted from an infected woman to her baby during pregnancy (if not put on HAART), delivery and breastfeeding.